High-temperature gas-cooled reactor: Reactor design

 A simplified flow diagram of a 1,100 MWe HTGR.

 Neutron moderator

 The neutron moderator is graphite, although whether the reactor core is configured in graphite prismatic blocks or in graphite pebbles depends on the HTGR design.

 Nuclear fuel

 The fuel used in HTGRs is coated fuel particles, such as TRISO fuel particles.
 Coated fuel particles have fuel kernels, usually made of uranium dioxide, however, uranium carbide or uranium oxycarbide are also possibilities.
 Uranium oxycarbide combines uranium carbide with the uranium dioxide to reduce the oxygen stoichiometry.
 Less oxygen may lower the internal pressure in the TRISO particles caused by the formation of carbon monoxide, due to the oxidization of the porous carbon layer in the particle.
 The TRISO particles are either dispersed in a pebble for the pebble bed design or molded into compacts/rods that are then inserted into the hexagonal graphite blocks.
-The QUADRISO fuel concept conceived at Argonne National Laboratory has been used to better manage the excess of reactivity.

 Coolant

 Helium has been the coolant used in all HTGRs to date.
 Helium is an inert gas, so it will generally not chemically react with any material.
 Additionally, exposing helium to neutron radiation does not make it radioactive, unlike most other possible coolants.